-California Labor Code Section 2802:
+California Labor Code Section 2802

-Other States Beginning to Follow Suit:
+Why Other States Are Beginning to Follow Suit

-As it turns out, scholars have been connecting the dots between California 2802 and labor laws in other states for quite some time now – and for good reason.
+Scholars have been connecting the dots between California 2802 and labor laws in other states for quite some time now – and for good reason.

 The Bottom Line:

 Inaccurate or unjustifiable reimbursement for your mobile workers can land your company into danger, most often in the form of costly lawsuits (some of which can reach close to seven figures).
-In order to mitigate such risk, companies should look to fair, accurate, and defensible vehicle programs that will be beneficial in the long run.
+In order to mitigate such risk, companies should look to fair, accurate and defensible vehicle programs that will be beneficial in the long run.